What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 8. Visualize and Imagine the Grounded Version of You

-Another powerful way to feel grounded is to try Neville Goddard’s manifesting technique—living in the wish fulfilled.
+Another powerful way to feel grounded is to try Neville Goddard’s manifesting technique—living in the state of the wish fulfilled.
 To manifest the grounded version of yourself, release the old version of yourself and assume the grounded version of yourself.

 For instance, if you get anxious in social settings in the evening, imagine what the grounded and confident version of you would be like.
 For a more thorough explanation, read more about Neville’s techniques here.